The Science Case for Building a Band 1 Receiver Suite for ALMA: Introduction

 \section{Introduction}

 The Atacama Large Millimeter/submillimeter Array (ALMA) will be a single research instrument composed of at least fifty-four 12-m and twelve 7-m high-precision antennas, located at a very high altitude of 5000 m on the Chajnantor plain of the Chilean Andes.
 The weather conditions at the ALMA site will allow transformational research into the physics of the cold Universe across a wide range of wavelengths, from radio to submillimeter.
 Thus, ALMA will be capable of probing the first stars and galaxies and directly imaging the disks in which planets are formed.
-ALMA will be a complete astronomical imaging and spectroscopic instrument for the millimeter/submillimeter regime, providing scientists with capabilities and wavelength coverage that complement those of other research facilities of its era, such as the Expanded Very Large Array (EVLA), James Webb Space Telescope (JWST), Thirty Meter Telescope (TMT), European Extremely Large Telescope (E-ELT), and Square Kilometer Array (SKA).
-ALMA will be the preeminent platform for astronomical research at millimeter (mm) and submillimeter (submm) wavelengths for decades to come.
+ALMA will be a complete astronomical imaging and spectroscopic instrument for the millimeter/submillimeter regime, providing scientists with capabilities and wavelength coverage that complement those of other research facilities of its era, such as the Jansky Very Large Array (JVLA), James Webb Space Telescope (JWST), 30-m class Giant Segmented Mirror Telescopes (GSMTs), and the Square Kilometer Array (SKA).
+ALMA will be the pre-eminent platform for astronomical research at millimeter and submillimeter wavelengths for decades to come.

+ALMA will revolutionize many areas of astronomy and an amazing breadth of science has already been proposed (see for example the ALMA Design Reference Science Plan).
+The technical requirements of the ALMA Project are, however, driven by three specific Level One Science Goals: